-Paper on the impact of new satellite wind velocity data on hurricane forecasts published in Monthly Weather Review
+Paper on a new way to perform data assimilation on very large computers published in Monthly Weather Review

 Summary: The CYclone Global Navigation Satellite System (CYGNSS) was launched into space on December 15, 2016, to improve hurricane (tropical cyclone) forecasts by measuring wind speed on the ocean surface.
 Since the tropical cyclones mostly occur over oceans where other wind data are usually not available, the new observations can measure their wind speeds.
 This […]